 Veterans Day is a public holiday, meaning that schools, banks, and government offices are closed.
 It is marked with celebrations and remembrances in communities across the USA, particularly in the nation's capital, Washington, DC, which has services at all of its war memorials, and in New York City, which presents an annual Veterans Day Parade.
 This holiday, like the Day of the Dead Celebrations, focuses on remembrance and honor.
 However, Veterans Day focuses on living veterans and Memorial Day focuses on veterans that are no longer with us.

-Fourth Thursday in November: Thanksgiving.
 Thanksgiving is America's most traditional and secular holiday, when families get together over a long meal to give thanks for their blessings.
 Thanksgiving originated in 1623 when the pilgrims, those European settlers who had landed at Plymouth Rock in Massachusetts, gave thanks for a bountiful harvest.
+Thanksgiving is the fourth Thursday in November.

-Friday after Thanksgiving: Black Friday.
-Black Friday is a recent phenomenon, and happens the day after Thanksgiving when many people have off of work and school.
+Black Friday is a recent phenomenon and happens the day after Thanksgiving when many people have off of work and school.
 It marks the first day of the shopping season prior to the Christmas holidays and is when many stores open their doors early with bargain basement discounts.
-While Black Friday is a good day for landing a fair price for electronics, toys, clothing, and a host of other items, the day can be chaotic, especially for the uninitiated.
+While Black Friday is a good day for landing a fair price for electronics, toys, clothing, and a host of other items, the day can be chaotic, especially for the uninitiated